About the Inn

 Thank you for your interest in the Carlisle House Bed and Breakfast.
 Uniquely situated in the Downtown Historic District of Carlisle, PA, we are just three miles from the Interstate 76 (Pennsylvania Turnpike) exit, and a half-mile from exit 47 on Interstate 81.
 Carlisle is located at the confluence of several major roads including I-81, I-76, PA-641, PA-74, PA-34 and PA-11.
 Before the advent of the automobile, Carlisle served as the stepping off point for travelers heading West through the various gaps in the Appalachian Mountains.

-Our inn is actually two adjoining homes, the older built in 1826 and the newer in 1884.
+Our inn is actually two adjoining homes, the older built in 1826 and the newer in 1863.
 Although we have tried to keep the ambience of a classic Federal style home, the amenities, luxuries, and the convenience of our location cannot be matched by any other inn or hotel in the area.
 We invite you to find out about us by using the options at the top of this page.
+Our TESLA destination charger is also quite convenient.

-As a Select Registry inn, we strive to provide the ultimate in concierge service, and the very best accommodations and lodging experience in the region.
+As a high quality inn, we strive to provide the ultimate in concierge service, and the very best accommodations and lodging experience in the region.

 Rap at the Door!
 Pennsylvania Style…Rap Video